Huvadhu Atoll: Secession of the United Suvadive Republic

 In January 1959, the three southern atolls: Huvadhu, Fuvahmulah and Addu, were involved in setting up the breakaway United Suvadive Republic which survived until September 1963.
 The name of the secessionist state was taken from the ancient name of Huvadhoo atoll.

 In some islands, like Gaddhoo, there was opposition to the secession, however through threats and coercion, the groups of people opposing the Suvadive state were forced to agree.

 The republic collapsed when the island of Havaru Thinadhoo was depopulated, and all infrastructure burnt to the ground by the Maldivian military led by then Prime Minister Ibrahim Nasir in 1962, after which it was left uninhabited for four years.
 For the next 10 years, the seat of power was moved to Gaddhoo until Havaru Thinadhoo, since repopulated, was reinstated as the capital of Huvadhoo.

 The main motivation for secession was stated to be disagreements with the centralized policies that were being enforced by Male' at the time.

 Huvadu Kandu

 The name of the broad channel north of this atoll is locally known as Huvadu Kandu.
 It appeared on the old French maps as Courant de Souadou.
 Other names are Suvadiva Channel or One-a-half Degree Channel.

 It is named after Huvadu Atoll and is the broadest channel between the atolls of Maldives.

 Language

-The inhabitants of this large atoll speak their own distinct form of the Dhivehi language, known as Huvadu Bas.
+The inhabitants of this large atoll speak their own distinct form of the Dhivehi language, known as Huvadu dialect (bahuruva).

-Because of the isolation from the Northern Atolls, and the capital of Malé, the local dialect Huvadhu bas is significantly different from the other variants of the Maldive language, making much use of the retroflex 'Ţ' and allegedly retaining old forms of Dhivehi.
+Because of the isolation from the Northern Atolls, and the capital of Malé, the Huvadhu dialect is significantly different from the other variants of the Maldive language, making much use of the retroflex 'Ţ' and allegedly retaining old forms of Dhivehi.